 With a relatively low $95 annual fee, the Chase Sapphire Preferred is the perfect card to dip your toes in the water with travel rewards and start learning how to utilize them to get outsized value.

-The card also currently comes with a $0 introductory annual fee for the first year, then $95 per year thereafter (see rates and fees).
-That means you’re easily coming out ahead in the first year, and the $3,000 minimum spending requirement averages out to just $500 per month.
+Since the card offers a $0 introductory annual fee for the first year, then $95 (see rates and fees), you’re coming out well ahead in the first year, and the $3,000 minimum spending requirement averages out to just $500 per month.

 The Blue Cash Preferred is also one of the best cards to use for groceries, since you’ll earn 6% cash back as a statement credit on up to $6,000 in U.S. supermarket purchases each year (then 1%).
 With groceries taking up a significant portion of the average household budget, this could mean some serious cash back.